Carlos Ghosn: Renault-Nissan's relentless 'cost killer'

 The rationale was that car firms were wedded to the internal combustion engine and would not innovate.
 The Leaf is now the world's best-selling electric car.

-For years Mr Ghosn has been the archetypal corporate globalist, frequently sleeping on a private jet as he travelled between companies and countries.
+Mr Ghosn was long seen as the archetypal corporate globalist, frequently sleeping on a private jet as he travelled between companies and countries.

 He speaks in his autobiography of always feeling slightly different because of his background.

-Born in Brazil to Lebanese parents, aged six he returned to Lebanon with his mother.
+Born in Brazil to Lebanese parents, he returned to Lebanon with his mother at the age of six.
 He then studied for two engineering degrees in Paris.

 This cultural diversity, he says, made him more willing to integrate and understand other countries.
 It's one reason he succeeded in Japan's relatively insular corporate environment.